mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

         .build();
 ```

-# Cloud computing nodes

-If you run Mesos on Amazon EC2 or Google Compute Engine, make sure that all Cassandra nodes live in one availability
-zone for now.
-Cross region deployments are currently unsupported.

 # Unsupported or unimplemented features

 * Multi-datacenter configurations are not implemented yet.
-* Cassandra's Rack/DC awareness is not supported yet, but we encourage you to choose
-  a datacenter and rack name for your cluster.
+* Cassandra's Rack/DC awareness is not supported yet, but we encourage you to choose a datacenter and rack name for your cluster.
-* Automatic JRE download might not be ever supported by Cassandra-on-Mesos due to legal/licensing restrictions.
-* Support for Mesos-DNS is not implemented yet.
-* A default initial configuration is not available yet.
-* Cassandra software download from official Apache mirrors will be added later.
 * Cassandra software updates including rolling restart is not implemented yet.
-Minor version updates might be easy
-  but major version updates might require additional tasks like `sstableupgrade` - so major software upgrades are
-  a much harder task.
+Minor version updates might be easy but major version updates might require additional tasks like `sstableupgrade` - so major software upgrades are a much harder task.
 * Executor software updates are not implemented yet.
-* Changes to configuration: Cassandra-on-Mesos will have different, named configurations in the future
-  so that you are able to run nodes with different configurations.
 * SSL/encryption configuration is currently not supported.
 * Support for `sstable*` tools
 * Support for OpsCenter community edition
 * JMX authentication

 [Apache Cassandra]: http://cassandra.apache.org/
 [Apache Mesos]: http://mesos.apache.org/